Last Updated on March 9, 2026

 6. Setting Up Procedure:

-- Establishment of a project office requires a NOC from the Reserve Bank of India, unless it falls in the category of either direct inward remittance financing the project or where international financial institutions have granted the permission or approvals from relevant authorities have been obtained.
+- Establishment of a project office requires a NOC from the Reserve Bank of India, unless it falls in the category of either direct inward remittance financing the project or where international financial institutions have granted permission or approvals from relevant authorities have been obtained.

-- The establishment of a branch office is subject to approval from RBI as required under the Foreign Exchange Management Act guidelines.
-However, where a foreign entity falls under the automatic route assigned by the government for any country or industry, permission from RBI may not be required.
+- The establishment of a branch office is subject to approval from the RBI as required under the Foreign Exchange Management Act guidelines.
+However, where a foreign entity falls under the automatic route assigned by the government for any country or industry, permission from the RBI may not be required.

-- The establishment of a liaison office requires clearance from RBI, as per the FEMA guidelines, depending on the proposed activities and the soundness of the parent company.
+- The establishment of a liaison office requires clearance from the RBI, as per the FEMA guidelines, depending on the proposed activities and the soundness of the parent company.

 7. The Advantages and Limitations:

-- The advantages of a branch office include a number of diverse activities, returns generated and long term sustainability.
+- The advantages of a branch office include a number of diverse activities, returns generated and long-term sustainability.
 And limitations are that the company office is highly restricted by compliance laws and may also have some kind of checks on its retailing as well as manufacturing activities.

 Conclusion